 Italian children believe a magical present-bearer comes down the chimney at night to deliver gifts to nice kids and coal to naughty ones—but it’s not Santa, and it’s not on Christmas.
 Instead, kids hold their breath for Jan.
 6, the day of the Epiphany, when La Befana, the beloved Christmas witch, visits them.
 La Befana has been an Italian legend since the 13th century, and there are parades and celebrations each year in her honor.

 Great Britain: Stir-up Sunday

-Since Victorian times in Great Britain, the Sunday five weeks before Christmas has been known as Stir-up Sunday, where revelers make porridge or pudding with 13 ingredients to represent Jesus and his 12 disciples.
-Everyone in the family “stirs up” the porridge, reciting related passages from the Book of Common Prayer.
-Each family member makes a silent Christmas wish while stirring from east to west—the direction the Three Wise Men are said to have traveled.
+Since Victorian times in Great Britain, the Sunday five weeks before Christmas has been known as Stir-up Sunday, where participants in the tradition make porridge or pudding with 13 ingredients to represent Jesus and his 12 disciples.
+Everyone in the family “stirs up” the pudding and makes a silent Christmas wish while stirring from east to west—the direction the Three Wise Men are said to have traveled.

 Carolyne Parent // Shutterstock